yeutterg/beautiful-flicker/README.md

 ![Flicker Waveform](/out/fullheight.png)

-It can plot the flicker frequency and percentage on an [IEEE PAR 1789-2015][1789-2015] flicker graphic:
+It can plot the flicker frequency and percentage on an IEEE PAR 1789-2015 flicker graphic:

 ![IEEE 1789 Flicker Graphic](/out/Low%20Blue%20Flicker%20Comparison.png)